 If the consecutive three (3) months or six (6) bi-weekly pay periods immediately preceding the beginning of the leave cannot be used due to approved leave without pay, the look-back period may be extended up to, but no longer than, one (1) year prior to the beginning of the leave, using the most recent applicable pay periods not to exceed the term of the appointment.

-- 3) Pay and Benefits Considerations - i.
-Taxability and Deductions ii.
-Vacation and Sick Accruals iii.
-Employment Service Credit
+3) Pay and Benefits Considerations

+i.
+Taxability and Deductions

 PFCB is considered taxable wages.
 An appointee's normal deductions are taken from PFCB.